vmmunoza/enumerations-and-structures/README.md

 Function Descriptions

-    currentState(): Reads the current state of the contract.
+    ´currentState():´ Reads the current state of the contract.
 Initially set to Created.

     users(address): Accepts an Ethereum address and returns the associated User data.